mkondratek/git-machete-blog-post/blog.md

 The idea standing behind the plugin is automating the developer's work.
-We (developers) should strive for focusing on actual development and spend less time organizing our work (with no loos for its results!).
+We (developers) should strive for focusing on actual development and spend less time organizing our work (with no loss for its results!).

 To be more precise and understand the technical background we should look closer to the consequences of big and small PRs.